- 🥇

 If you are in the US and want to avoid obvious mistakes:

-Best beginner interpretation:
+The best beginner interpretation:

-Use Coinrithm Prediction Markets to:
+Use CoinRithm Prediction Markets to:

 Then move to the right next page: